 Every semester some students will ask to miss classes or leave early before semester’s end.
-Here is the policy from the Academic Regulations section of the University Calendar
+Here is the policy from the Academic Regulations section of the University Calendar towards such requests:

 "Since presence at lectures, participation in classroom discussions and projects, and the completion of assignments are important components of most courses, students will serve their interests best by regular attendance.
 Those who choose not to attend must assume whatever risks are involved."

 "A student who has missed a final exam because of incapacitating mental and/or physical illness, severe domestic affliction or for circumstances as described in the University's Discrimination, Harassment and Duty to Accommodate Policy (including religious belief) may apply for a deferred exam."

 If you need to apply for an excused absence from a final exam, please contact the Student Advisor.